How is Evidence used in the Programme?

 In using our materials, there are two stages.
 The first stage of establish whether or not a child has a fluency difficulty.
 The next stage is then to establish whether the difficulty is an isolated one or is part of a more general pattern of learning difficulty.

-Identification of needs for more specialised treatment is thus done through the evaluative process involved in test teaching using our programme materials.
+Identification of needs for more specialised treatment is thus done through the evaluative process involved in test teaching using our methods and materials.
 Work on the child’s reading is used to establish whether or not the child’s fluency improves, or whether the child needs more specialised treatment.
-Where rapid improvement does not take place, this is followed by referral for more in-depth assessment.
+Where rapid improvement does not take place, this is followed by more in-depth assessment.

 In Summary

-Our materials are designed to be used developmentally with children with reading, writing and spelling difficulties.
+Our methods and materials are designed to be used developmentally with children with reading, writing and spelling difficulties.
 They are used through a diagnostic process of test teaching involving:

 Initial assessment and planning